 It begins with a grip.
 A visitor to the Alps decided to go mountain climbing with a famous guide.
 As they ascended the mountain all went well until they came to a dangerous crevice.
 His guide held out his hand but the visitor was reluctant and hesitated.
 “Grab my hand,” shouted the guide.
 “That hand has never lost anyone.”
 So it is with God.
 “I am always with you,” said the Psalmist, “You hold me by my right hand.”

 It continues with a Guide.
 God has a plan for each of us.
-He knows our possibilities and our limitations.
+He knows our possibilities as well as our limitations.
 Only He can guide us in the right path because He created us to be God-guided in paths of righteousness for His name’s sake.
-We often fall short of what God intended us to be and become but if we are willing he will lead us carefully and safely through life.
+We often fall short of what God intended us to be and become, but if we are willing, He is able to lead us carefully and safely through life.
 The Psalmist wisely wrote, “You guide me with Your counsel.”

-It ends in glory - not a grave.
+It ends in glory – not a grave.
 What a blessed hope!
 He extends His sure-handed grip to keep us from falling.
 And with our hand in His, He guides us every day of our lives.
-Finally we end up living eternally with Him in heaven.
+Finally we end up living eternally with Him.
 All because our Father loves us with an everlasting love.

-Prayer: We thank You, Father, for the assurance of Your presence and power in our lives - today and every day.
+Prayer: We thank You, Father, for the assurance of Your presence and power in our lives – today and every day.
+May our trust overcome our doubts!
 In Jesus’ Name, Amen.

-Scripture for Today: Psalm 73:23-24 Yet I am always with you; you hold me by my right hand.
-You guide me with your counsel, and afterward you will take me into glory.
+Scripture For Today: Yet I still belong to you; you hold my right hand.
+You guide me with your counsel, leading me to a glorious destiny.
+Psalm 73:23-24